MicrosoftDocs/win32/desktop-src/ETW/gettraceenablelevel.md

-﻿---
+---
-Description: 'The GetTraceEnableLevel function retrieves the severity level passed by the controller to indicate the level of logging the provider should perform.
-Providers can only call this function from their ControlCallback function.' ms.assetid: '22326fd9-c428-4430-8a92-978d005f6705'
+Description: The GetTraceEnableLevel function retrieves the severity level passed by the controller to indicate the level of logging the provider should perform.
+Providers can only call this function from their ControlCallback function. ms.assetid: 22326fd9-c428-4430-8a92-978d005f6705
 title: GetTraceEnableLevel function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # GetTraceEnableLevel function